Campaigning for the sensitive & appropriate development of St. Christopher’s

 Latest news **

 Rest assured, SCAN will make sure that the new owners are fully aware of the community’s hopes, priorities and concerns.
+We have issued a statement as a general response to these plans, based on our knowledge of community concerns and also feedback we have received.

 Recent photos of the site indicate it’s not being cared for and is being allowed to become overgrown